mstva/Hafyz/README.md

 ## Hafyz
 Smart Android Assistant App for Alzheimer's Disease Patients!
+(The Face Recognition Part)

 #### Demo:
 http://vimeo.com/456017663

-#### Project organizing:
+#### Project Organization:
 You could see how I orgnized the stories and divided them into small tasks at:
 [Hafyz project on GitHub projects](https://github.com/mstva/Hafyz/projects/1)